Classic Japan Autumn Tour

-A morning visit to Showa Memorial Park, one of the largest parks in Tokyo and a fantastic autumn colours location.
+A morning visit to Showa Memorial Park, one of the largest parks in Tokyo and a fantastic location for autumn colours.
 The highlight here are the ginkgo trees, including a beautiful ginkgo avenue.

-A brand new addition to our tour this year is Lake Kawaguchi, part of the Fuji Five Lakes area and located 3 hours from Tokyo.
+This morning we head to Lake Kawaguchi, part of the Fuji Five Lakes area and located 3 hours from Tokyo.
 Lake Kawaguchi is a popular spot for views of Mount Fuji in Japan, and is especially photogenic during autumn season.

 Accom: Lake Kawaguchi

-We depart Lake Kawaguchi in the late afternoon and make our way down to Okayama.
+We depart Lake Kawaguchi in the afternoon and make our way down to Himeji.

-We bid farewell to Okayama in the morning and head to Himeji to visit one of Japan's most famous buildings, Himeji Castle.
+An early morning start as we photograph one of Japan's most famous buildings, Himeji Castle, at sunrise.
 This castle is considered the most beautiful of Japan's original castles.

-After lunch, we have a long transit to Mount Koya (Koyasan), the center of Shingon Buddhism.
+We have a long transit this morning to Mount Koya (Koyasan), the center of Shingon Buddhism.
 We stay overnight at a temple lodging (shukubo) where you can get a taste of a monk's lifestyle.
 There is also the option to visit the Okunoin Temple cemetery as part of a night tour* run by one of Mt Koya's temples.